nwisbeta/github.io/pages/app_design/branding.md

 <img src="/images/examples/design-standards-home-example.png" alt="Examples of white icon on a solid colour background, and coloured icon on a white background, with a colour border" style="max-width: 120px">

 ## Colour
-Design for all app UI elements must use NWIS brand standards, unless the designers generate an agreed exception.
+The app design for all app UI elements must use NWIS brand standards, unless the designers generate an agreed exception.

 ## Primary Palette